 (3) communicates or transmits a trade secret.

-Theft of Trade Secrets is a third degree felony, punishable by a fine up to $10,000 and a prison sentence between 2 years and 10 years.
+Theft of Trade Secrets is a third degree felony, punishable by a fine up to $10,000 and a prison sentence between 2 years and 10 years.18

 If you promise someone that you will perform a service, and you don’t ultimately do that service, can you be prosecuted for theft?
 Let’s say you are hired to fix a roof for a homeowner, and you ultimately do not fix the roof, can you be arrested for theft?

-The answer to this question is yes, and this kind of prosecution frequently happens.
-Whether you are legally guilty of theft usually depends on whether the state can prove to a jury that you deceived the homeowner or whoever paid for the service in order to get their money.3 How can the state prove this?
-They can prove this in many different ways, but it is clear that the state can use the surrounding circumstances as evidence.4 However, failure to perform a promise without other evidence of criminal intent or knowledge is not sufficient proof that the actor did not intend to perform or knew the promise would not be performed.5 One court held that if a contract is partially or substantially performed, then intent to commit theft through deception is not shown by the evidence.6 But another court found that criminal intent could be found in a pattern or scheme established by four similar transactions where a defendant accepted the complainants’ money, began construction, and later ceased work, leaving each complainant with an unfinished building.7
+One court held that if a contract is partially or substantially performed, then intent to commit theft through deception is not shown by the evidence.22 But another court found that criminal intent could be found in a pattern or scheme established by four similar transactions where a defendant accepted the complainants’ money, began construction, and later ceased work, leaving each complainant with an unfinished building.23

 So, when is a case a civil breach of contract lawsuit and when is a case a criminal theft case?
 It hinges on whether the state’s attorneys will allege that you intended to deceive the person who paid the money.
 Of course, most people who feel ripped off will complain that you intentionally misled them and never intended to do the work you promised to do.
-In reality, we know that disputes with customers and other unforseeable or intervening events can make performance of your end of the bargain difficult or even impossible.
-Even if you simply decide not to do the work later for a bad reason still does not make the case theft.
-But beware–there are other types of crimes out there that might apply, and there is always the possibility of being sued for fraud.
+In reality, we know that many things can make performance of your end of the bargain difficult or even impossible, including disputes with customers and other unknown or unforseeable issues.
+Even if you decide to stop doing work after you initially agreed to it, it still does not make the case theft.
+But beware–there are other types of crimes out there that might apply under certain circumstances.
+And even if you don’t get prosecuted for Theft, there is always the possibility of being sued for fraud.